persmed/cas-assignment/docs/assignment.surgicalplan.rst

     python assignments/planning/volumetry.py --dataset-path=data\lits\ --case-id=0

-If you're interested in the details of deep learning and AI we highly recommend taking one of these courses *.
-Machine learning
+If you're interested in the details of deep learning and AI we highly recommend taking one of these courses:

+- Machine learning
-*.
-Computer Vision
+- Computer vision
-*.
-Advanced topics in machine learning
+- Advanced topics in machine learning

 Report
 ------